0xdod/learning-rust/README.md

 # learning-rust
-Examples from the Rust programming language book
+Learning from the Rust programming language book